 A/C in DC

 Here in Los Angeles there is an air temperature range that doesn’t exist long.
 That range is from mildly warm to hot.
 When folks climb onto their portable couch enclosed in a solar oven on wheels, also known as a Black Sport Utility Vehicle, they crank on the A/C and drive away.
 As they pump the heat out they become more comfortable, and shed that heat onto everyone else.
 Multiply that by all the LA vehicles, homes, offices, stores and when uncomfortable warmth triggers a cascade of heat pumps, the ambient air is suddenly 10°C warmer for everyone everywhere.
-It is possible to add less energy to the system – exchange the hot air from the car by leaving doors open a few minutes first and/or driving a few blocks with the windows open before closing them, and cranking up the A/C to low at first, where it can cool the air most efficiently and collect at the floor.
+It is possible to add less energy to the system – exchange the hot air from the car by leaving doors open a few minutes first and/or driving a few blocks with the windows open before closing them, or better yet, park in the shade, the couch inside your portable solar oven on wheels stays ready to enjoy.
+Don’t crank up the A/C to blow hot air on your face at first.
+Instead vent outside air to lower interior temperature before engaging the air conditioner fan on low and directed to the floor so it can cool the air most efficiently and collect as a pool of cold air at the floor with the windows up.
+Now you are crussing, close the outside air to recirculate that pooled cold air and crank the fan up to blow your face off as much as you want to pitch your sweat out onto pedestrians as they complain about the heat you selfishly dumped on them.

 Even when you are using A/C in a residential or commercial structure, you are pumping the heat out locally as well adding heat far away.
 The plant generating the electricity is most likely spinning generators with steam turbines, and the steam is probably generated by burning fuel, such as natural gas if you are lucky, but more commonly coal and bunker oil.
 Imagine that, using heat to make cold.